 - Hire a Cybersecurity company to assist

-- Engage a Registered Provider Organization (part of the CMMC ecosystem)
+- Engage a Registered Practitioner Organization (RPO – part of the CMMC ecosystem)

 - Bring in a C3PAO (also part of the CMMC ecosystem) in a consultative approach

-- Engage with a CMMC Expert Solution Provider that specializes in Cybersecurity, Compliance and the CMMC (RPO or C3PAO)
+- Engage with a CMMC Expert Solution Practitioner that specializes in Cybersecurity, Compliance and the CMMC (RPO or C3PAO)

 Even more important, however, is ensuring that those that are involved have had experience with an evidence-based assessment.
 The job of an outside assessor, such as the C3PAO, is to evaluate your organization in enough detail to form an opinion on whether you have the required controls in-place and working as designed.
 This can be a tall order, considering that the C3PAO needs to collect enough evidence to put into their workpapers when they turn the assessment results over to the CMMC Accreditation Body (CMMC-AB).
 From there the Quality Assurance assessors of the CMMC-AB review the C3PAO’s workpapers (including evidence) to come to the same conclusion as the C3PAO as to whether your organization has achieved the requirements.
 And what is that evidence?
 The CMMC-AB has provided guidance to the C3PAOs that for each and every control objective, the C3PAO needs to collect and document a minimum of two pieces of corroborating evidence – with no more than one piece of evidence coming from each of: interviewing subject-matter experts, direct observation of a practice/process being carried out, or testing.

 The Outside IT Company